Shaka, the surf salute Do you know its origin and meaning?

 We are used to do the Shaka salute, a symbol of surfing and good vibes.
 However, did you know what it means?

 All of us who practice surfing know that there are a series of rituals that, over time, have been passed down from generation to generation.
-Things that we know are there, although perhaps we have never asked ourselves why it is that they happen that way.
+Things that we know are there, although perhaps we have never asked ourselves why they happen that way.

-One of these is the Shaka greeting, a Hawaiian expression that was used for decades in the surfing environment, which is still valid today, not only in this area, but also in many others.
-In other words, we see it as synonymous with the beach and fun, but the reality is that it applies to many other sports and circumstances.
+One of those is the Shaka greeting, a Hawaiian expression that was used for decades in the surfing environment, which is still valid today, not only in that area, but also in many others.
+That is, we see it as a synonym of beach and fun, but the reality is that it is applied in many other sports and circumstances.

-For example, soccer players often celebrate their goals by making the gesture, as is the case with Brazil’s Neymar.
-However, we ourselves also use the expression in different areas of life.
+For example, soccer players usually celebrate their goals by making the gesture, as in the case of Brazil’s Neymar.
+However, we also use the expression ourselves in different areas of life.
 So, what is the story behind this greeting?

-If you like surfing, take a look at this: Surf Camp in Lanzarote
+If you like surfing, check this out: Surf Camp in Lanzarote

 The origin of the Shaka, the surfing salute

 The first thing to clarify is that the origins of this greeting are not very clear.
-However, the truth is that, as is the case with things for which there is not much evidence, there are several hypotheses to explain this phenomenon.
+However, the truth is that, as happens with things that we do not have much evidence, there are several hypotheses to explain this phenomenon.

-Some of them lie in the fact that it was used to count the number 6 with the hand in the business of Chinese traders living in Polynesia, until it was introduced in the islands by Spanish sailors to be able to “drink something”.
-In other words, a symbol of having a good time at the beach, something that surfers themselves adopted as a synonym for the joy of being on the waves.
+Some of them lie in the fact that it was used to count the number 6 with the hand in the businesses of the Chinese merchants who lived in Polynesia, until it was later introduced in the islands by the Spanish navigators to be able to “drink something”.
+In other words, a symbol of having a good time on the beach, something that the surfers themselves adopted as a synonym for the joy of being on the waves.

-Another possibility is to meet a popular Hawaiian waterman, who is known as Hamana Kalili.
-This person had lost his middle fingers, so his salute was made with the two remaining fingers, so this symbol spread in the community for its peculiarity, as well as a sign of admiration for this man.
+Another possibility leads us to meet a popular Hawaiian waterman, which is known as Hamana Kalili.
+This person had lost his middle fingers, so his salute was made with the remaining two, so this symbol spread in the community for its peculiarity, as well as a sign of admiration for this man.

-The name Shaka, it is said, may come from a popular 1960s advertisement.
-Lippy Espinda, a car salesman, used the gesture and pronounced the phrase Shaka Bradah!
+The name Shaka, it is said, may come from a popular commercial from the 1960s.
+Lippy Espinda, a car salesman, used the gesture and uttered the phrase Shaka Bradah!
 Another important story is that it comes from Shark eye.
-That is, this popular gesture that involves opening the hand by extending the little finger and thumb represented the head of a shark, which meant a compliment, since the animal is respected in the region.
+That is, this popular gesture that involves opening the hand by extending the little finger and thumb represented the head of a shark, which meant a compliment, as the animal is respected in the region.

 The importance of Shaka

 Be that as it may, the Shaka is the coolest and most relaxed greeting on the planet.
 It is a true symbol of having a good time, as it expresses joy, satisfaction and a sporty spirit.
-In fact, his experience is not only in surfing, but is also used in different areas of life, such as politics.
-Barack Obama, for example, used to greet in that way, since he was born in those lands.
+In fact, its experience is not only in surfing, but it is used in different areas of life, such as politics.
+Barack Obama, for example, used to wave that way, since he was born in those lands.

 Come to our surf camp in Famara and learn more about all this by living it!

-Therefore, to make this surf salute, what you will need to do is hold your hand in a fist.
+So, to do this surf salute, what you will need to do is to hold your hand in a fist.
 Next, you need to extend your pinky and thumb in separate directions.
 After that, the back of the hand should face the recipient of the greeting.
-The gesture can be complemented with a phrase from your mouth.
+The gesture can be complemented with some phrase from your mouth.